 However, that is common with hybrid breeds with you getting a dog that is somewhere in the middle of the two parent breeds.

 If you want a dog that is going to be loyal to you, then this breed has to be one of the best out there.
 They excel at being loyal, and to be honest it could get slightly overpowering at times.

 The Redbone Coonoodle is not exactly a small dog, and it does display physical traits that come from both parent breeds.

-That means it will be a medium to large sized dog that is strong in build.
+That means it will be a medium to a large-sized dog that is strong in build.
 It will also tend to have quite a long neck that is also strong.

 Their coat will vary between short to medium length, and it can be quite smooth or slightly wiry thanks to the two parents.

-Their head will be in proportion to the rest of their body, and their muzzle will be quite long in nature.
+Their head will be in proportion to the rest of their bodies, and their muzzle will be quite long.
 They will also have either brown or amber eyes and a brown or black nose.

 For colors, then they can vary with black, white, red, grey, blue, silver, cream or brown and maintaining their coat will require brushing them several times a week.

-You will also need to brush their teeth on a regular basis in order to prevent problems from developing.
+You will also need to brush their teeth regularly to prevent problems from developing.

 How Big is a Full-Grown Redbone Coonoodle?